 The Special Education/SELPA Division ensures that students with special needs have access to the services and supports listed in their Individualized Education Programs (IEPs).
 These services and supports are primarily overseen by education specialists, or case managers, with auxiliary support by related service providers, site administration, and/or district personnel (e.g., curriculum specialist, program specialist, coordinator).
 Currently, there are 6,750 students receiving special education services, with an additional 295 students currently being assessed to determine eligibility for special education services.
 To ensure the provisions of federal statutes, the District offers robust programming and staffing.
-The District offers a continuum of supports that includes the following: general education with supplemental aids and services, general education with related services, general education with specialized academic instruction, general education with specialized academic instruction and related services (general education for the majority of the school day with related services.
-These supports are provided by the following staff members: 427 special education teachers, 56 school psychologists, 15 Educationally Related Mental Health Services (ERMHS) specialists, 73 speech and language pathologists, 26 speech and language pathologist assistants, 12 occupational therapists, 4 certified occupational therapist assistants, 3 physical therapists, 3 vision teachers, 1 assistive technology specialist, 10 adapted physical education teachers, 11 coordinators, 1 program specialist, 3 behavior analysts, 8 behavior support providers, and 727 classified in the IEP to be able to access instruction.
+The District offers a continuum of supports that includes the following: general education with supplemental aids and services, general education with related services, general education with specialized academic instruction, general education with specialized academic instruction and related services, specialized academic instruction for the majority of the school day with related services.
+These supports are provided by the following staff members: 427 special education teachers, 56 school psychologists, 15 Educationally Related Mental Health Services (ERMHS) specialists, 73 speech and language pathologists, 26 speech and language pathologist assistants, 12 occupational therapists, 4 certified occupational therapist assistants, 3 physical therapists, 3 vision teachers, 1 assistive technology specialist, 10 adapted physical education teachers, 11 coordinators, 1 program specialist, 3 behavior analysts, 8 behavior support providers, and 727 classified instructional aides.
+Special Education/SELPA ensures that appropriate transportation services are provided for students with disabilities as specified in the IEP to be able to access instruction.
 Transportation consists of door-to-door ground transport and eligibility is determined by an IEP team.